eclipse/reddeer/README.md

 # Get the code

-The easiest way to get started with the code is to [create your own fork](https://help.github.com/en/articles/fork-a-repo), and then clone your fork:
+The easiest way to get started with the code is to [create your own fork](https://help.github.com/en/articles/fork-a-repo), then clone your fork and finally add upstream:

     $ git clone git@github.com:<you>/reddeer.git
     $ cd reddeer